-- 4.7.1 As part of the retail survey a pedestrian flow count is undertaken at several strategic points throughout the town centre, including; Lion Street, the Town Hall, Tesco Store (Frogmore Street), Cibi Walk (King Street end and Frogmore Street end), Lewis's Lane, Nevill Street, St. Johns Street, Flannel Street, High Street and Cross Street. - 4.7.2 The graph below indicates that generally pedestrian flows have declined over the past 15 years within the Abergavenny CSA, with this decline evident at all three times when the survey is undertaken.
-The 2020 footfall survey is largely similar to the previous 2 surveys, however also records a minor decline across all average counts.
-This may reflect the impact that the Covid19 pandemic has had on the volume of pedestrians in the town. - 4.7.3 The peak time for pedestrian movement within the CSA has become more sporadic over the previous couple of surveys and largely remains between 11am and 2pm, which coincides with lunch periods.
-However this was evidently less than in previous years and may be due to increased numbers working from home in 2020.
-There were larger counts on peak days between across all time periods at High Street (Cross Street End), this location also recorded the highest count on the non-peak day in 2020.
-The same location recorded the highest average count on Saturday whilst Cibi walk (Frogmore Street Entrance) also recorded a reasonably high count on the Saturday.
+- 4.7.1 As part of the retail survey a pedestrian flow count is undertaken at several strategic points throughout the town centre, including; Lion Street, the Town Hall, Tesco Store (Frogmore Street), Cibi Walk (King Street end and Frogmore Street end), Lewis's Lane, Nevill Street, St. Johns Street, Flannel Street, High Street and Cross Street. - 4.7.2 The graph below indicates that pedestrian flows have gradually declined over the past 18 years within the Abergavenny CSA, with this decline evident at all three times when the survey is undertaken.
+However, the 2021 footfall survey indicates an increase in all average flows.
+Whilst the increase is not to the levels seen in the early 2000s, the increase may in part reflect the impact of removing restrictions associated with the Covid-19 pandemic and the popularity of the Abergavenny CSA to the surrounding catchment, as well as the ambition of consumers to resume some form of normality.

+4.7.3 The peak time for pedestrian movement within the CSA has become more sporadic over the previous couple of surveys and largely remains between 11am and 2pm, which coincides with lunch periods.
+However, in some cases, this was less than in previous years and may be in part due to increased numbers working from home as a result of the pandemic and therefore not going into Abergavenny CSA over lunch breaks.
+As indicated by Figure 4.10 the largest average pedestrian flow was recorded on a Saturday followed by the peak day and non-peak day.
+The highest peak average pedestrian flow was recorded at the Frogmore Street End of Cibi Walk which also recorded the highest average pedestrian flow on a Saturday.
+High Street also recorded high average pedestrian flows on both Saturday and the peak day, where Flannel Street recorded noticeably lower counts.